OscarGodson/jQuery-Plugin-Skeleton/README.md

     $this = $(this);

 Make sure to use `$this` to reference the element selected from the plugin.
-Example, `$this` in this in this case:
+Example, `$this` in this case:

     $('#myelement').pluginname();